 |eDCC||Advanced Microsoft Office (Word & Excel)||Power User|

 I have had a little professional experience tutoring and most people who know me have stated I ought to be a qualified lecturer or teacher because of my ability to engross my student in the subject matter in practical ways.
-The immersion in the study matter becomes a thing of interest with real applications so that the student not only understands the subject but appreciates application of the knowledge.
-The subject is not nearly as important as the wisdom imparted in the learning process of becoming proficient.
+The immersion in the study matter becomes a thing of interest with real applications so that the student not only understands the subject but learns how to use application of the knowledge.
+The subject is not nearly as important as the wisdom imparted in the learning process.
+What you gain from a session with me will probably stay with you for your while life if you apply the learning.